-The chef began by learning the fundamentals of Japanese cuisine at a renowned hot spring inn, then went on to refine his skills at famous teppanyaki restaurants in Kobe and Kyoto to master the secrets of preparing delicious meat.
-He eventually opened his own restaurant out of a desire to serve beef dishes crafted using the techniques of traditional Japanese cuisine.
-The restaurant operates in a traditional Kyoto-style townhouse built in 1890.
-The interior has been renovated while preserving the original pillars and beams, enabling the building to retain its traditional charm.
-It offers twelve counter seats arranged around the open kitchen, for an intimate and engaging dining experience.You can savor each of the dishes as they are served one after another, all while watching the chef prepare the next delicacy in line right in front of you.
+The restaurant is located in a traditional Kyoto-style townhouse built in 1890.
+The interior has been renovated, but the original pillars and beams have been preserved, so the building retains its traditional charm.
+It has twelve counter seats arranged around an open kitchen, ensuring an intimate and engaging dining experience.
+You can savor each of the dishes as they are served one after another, all the while watching the chef prepare the next delicacy to come right in front of you.

 Address